kengonakajima/node-rawtunnel/README.md

 ====
 Server (and eventually client) will automatically quit after 30 minutes of idling.
 To skip this timeout, you can give "--skip_timeout" option.
+You can also set timeout in second like "--timeout_sec=30"

 LICENSE
 ====